suki2691/ubuntu_dialogs/README.md

 # ubuntu_dialogs
 Topic detection from chat logs of the Ubuntu dialog dataset

-To run this code, please clone this repository onto your system typing the following command in your Terminal-
+Please clone this repository onto your system typing the following command in your Terminal-

 ```
 $ git clone https://github.com/suki2691/ubuntu_dialogs.git
 ```
+*To run the code, please open the Jupyter Notebook file(.ipynb) and execute the cells sequentially.

 Setup-
 * Python 3 (Anaconda)